 Hubbard River Trail is a 6.1 mile moderately trafficked out and back trail located near Granville, Massachusetts that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash